ceharris/ocfs2-lock-validation/README.md

 This small project provides a couple of useful utilities for validating lock support on an OCFS2 filesystem.
-Historically, OCFS2 supported only advisory locks using the ```flock```(2) system call.
+Historically, OCFS2 supported only advisory locks using the ```flock```(2) system call as documented in [1] section III, item 10, page 12.

 OCFS2 supports POSIX style locks (see ```lockf```(3) and ```fcntl```(2))
-but only when using a _userspace cluster stack_.
-Apparently, the default O2CB cluster stack is a kernel-based cluster stack.
+but only when using a **userspace cluster stack**.
+This is documented in [2] in the section entitled _Cluster aware POSIX file locks_.
+The feature is supported in Linux Kernel 2.6.28 and higher.
+Apparently, the default O2CB cluster stack is a kernel-based cluster stack not a userspace cluster stack.

 Building
 --------